 1. Describe your classroom set up:

 My classroom is set using flexible seating options.
 You’ll notice the use of many tables and that is due to what was available in the building and to save on the pocketbook.
 I create a large U-shape to allow for a large gathering space.
 We gather here for minilessons and class meetings (and the occasional share-out depending on the type).
 I have another large space which is our classroom library area that allows students to spread out as well.
-Seating includes stability balls, IKEA stools, pillows, low-to-the-ground rockers, regular chairs, saucer chairs, lawn chairs, wave desks, and collapsible ottomans.
+Active seating includes stability balls, IKEA stools, pillows, low-to-the-ground rockers, regular chairs, saucer chairs, lawn chairs, wave desks, and collapsible ottomans.
 I keep my space limited and in the corner as the focus is on the students and their learning.

 2. Why did you choose this particular layout?